 Table of Contents

-As Duke Economics professor Dan Ariely once famously said, big data is a lot like teenage sex: everyone talks about it, no one really knows how to do it, everyone thinks everyone else is doing it, so everyone claims they are doing it.
-As you might have heard, or felt in your own recruiting efforts, Data Scientists are a veritable rara avis to find, let alone recruit.
-However, one could argue that a large reason for this perceived scarcity is the fact that many people think of Data Science as a catch-all role, and are consequently looking for Data Scientists who can build and maintain a data warehouse, can set up a data pipeline for analysis, run analyses that reveal groundbreaking insights every time, then turn around and build resilient production systems running perfectly optimized machine learning algorithms that automate said analyses and predictions and run them seamlessly every time a customer logs in.
+As you might have heard, or felt in your own recruiting efforts, Data Scientists are a veritable rare bird to find, let alone recruit.
+However, one could argue that a large reason for this perceived scarcity is the fact that many people think of Data Science as a catch-all role.
+They are consequently looking for Data Scientists who can build and maintain a data warehouse, can set up a data pipeline for analysis, run analyses that reveal groundbreaking insights every time, then turn around and build resilient production systems running perfectly optimized machine learning algorithms that automate said analyses and predictions, and run them seamlessly every time a customer logs in.

-Talk about wishful thinking.
-Given this job description, it is no wonder that positions remain unfilled for months and even years at a time, while companies sit on unproductive big data assets that could otherwise give them a solid competitive edge in the marketplace.
+Talk about wishful thinking!
+Given this job description, it is no wonder that positions remain unfilled for months, and even years at a time, while companies sit on unproductive big data assets that could otherwise give them a solid competitive edge in the marketplace.

 On the contrary, in my experience, great data scientists are rarely lone wolves, working in solitude and only emerging occasionally to utter brilliant insights.
 In most companies that use it successfully, data science is a team sport, where data analysts, engineers and scientists work together.